sportsdunia logo

 9. Iqbal Stadium | Faisalabad | 17,000 Capacity

-Iqbal Stadium is one of the oldest cricket stadium in Pakistan.
-It was formerly known as the Lyallpur Stadium, is a Test cricket ground in Faisalabad, Pakistan.
+Iqbal Stadium is one of the oldest cricket stadiums in Pakistan.
 It was established in the 1970s, and it has featured in 24 Tests and 16 ODIs so far.
-The venue has also been a key spot for Pakistan's domestic cricket tournaments, such as the Quaid-e-Azam Trophy.
-This Cricket Stadium in Pakistan holds a capacity of 17,000 crowd.
+The venue has also been a key spot for Pakistan's domestic cricket tournaments, such as the Quaid-e-Azam Trophy. capacity of 17,000 crowd.

 Capacity17,000